unstoppabledomains/dot-crypto/DESIGN_FLAWS.md

 ## Solvable by introducing new resolver

+### Emit ResetRecords event when call preconfigure method
+All new domains prefilled with records via preconfigure method.
+For consistency and easier keys gathering we need emit ResetRecords when domain preconfigured.

 ### Ability to set record for multiple domains

 User may want to set ipfs hash for all domains he owns.